-Students will be taught to develop an understanding of page layout and the relation between image and text together with page activation for various format sizes and scales.
-Students are encouraged to work with a combination of different styles and media in order to successfully integrate image and type.
-Additionally, students will gain an understanding of layout techniques and refinement in Adobe InDesign.
+Students are taught to develop an understanding of page layout and the relation between image and text together with page activation for various layout applications in the relevant layout software.
+Students are guided through processes focused on technical standards and good design practice for print and digital outputs and are encouraged to explore with different approaches and styles in their layout projects.

-Design for Digital Media (CD 204)
+Motion Design for Designers (CD 204)